QuerySurge and Custom Date/Time/Timestamp Formats in Flat Files

 |MMMMM dd yyyy'@'hh:mm:ss||June 04 2001@12:09:56|

-There are some important notes about how these formats work that should be considered.
+There are some important details about how these formats work that you will need to consider as you set up your file:

-- Your file will be evaluated and processed using QuerySurge's default formatting.
-So, for example, the datetime 2016-03-19 08:11:53 PM will appear in QuerySurge as 2016-03-19 20:11:53.0.
-If you want to preserve the formatting in your file, then typing the datetime column as a text type is the best option.
+Note: Your file will be evaluated and processed as a date/time/timestamp object.
+It will appear in QuerySurge using the default object formating.
+So, for example, the datetime format: 2016-03-19 08:11:53 PM will appear in QuerySurge as 2016-03-19 20:11:53.0.
+If you want to preserve the formatting in your file, then either type the datetime column as a text type (e.g. varchar) or format it in your SQL.

-- If your timestamp has a timezone, the timestamp value read will be adjusted to your current timezone.
-So, for example, if QuerySurge is on US EDT, and a file contains a timestamp of 2001/07/04 12:08:56 PDT, it will be stored as 2001-07-04 15:08:56.0 - the time is adjusted to EDT.
-If you are not interested in this adjustment, then typing the datetime column as a text type is the best option.
+Note: If your timestamp has a timezone, the timestamp value read will be adjusted to the timezone of the OS that your QuerySurge Agents are on.
+So, for example, if your QuerySurge Agent is on US EDT, and a file contains a timestamp of 2001/07/04 12:08:56 PDT, it will be stored as 2001-07-04 15:08:56.0 - the time is adjusted to EDT.
+If you are not interested in this adjustment, then you can either: a) set the timezone of the OS that your Agents are running on to the timezone of the file data, or b) type the datetime column as a text type.

 It may take some experimenting to get the formatting that you need, especially if you have a complex format.
 The formatting syntax is quite flexible, so you should be able to get the formatting code that you need, even if it takes some effort.